multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 erdpy contract new staking-contract --template empty
 ```

+Open VSCode, select File -> Open Folder, and open the newly created `staking-contract` folder.

-Open the generated folder, and you should have the following structure:
+You should then have the following structure:
 ![img](/developers/staking-contract-tutorial-img/folder_structure.png)

-For now, comment all the code in the `empty_rust_test.rs` file (ctrl + "A", then ctrl + "/").
+For now, comment all the code in the `./tests/empty_rust_test.rs` file (ctrl + "A", then ctrl + "/").
 Otherwise, it will keep popping up errors as we modify the contract's code.

 # Setting up the workspace